 This Sports Illustrated article chronicles how the NFL Draft came to be televised for the first time in 1980, 40 years ago.
 My long-time friend, Mel Kiper, is prominently featured as he should be.
-From USA Today, a picture of Mel:
+From Chat Sports, a picture of Mel:

 I grew up playing statistical sports table games like APBA and Strat-O-Matic.
 One can hardly say it was a waste of time as I wound up as a pioneer of sports analytics, a “father” of Moneyball, had a 20+ year career in major league baseball (during which I earned a pension and two championship rings) and wrote a football book that The Wall Street Journal called without a doubt the best book of its kind ever written (a book, by the way, with a Forward by Mel Kiper).

 Action!
 PC Football is not a video arcade game.
 It is a game based on a realistic game engine in which the actual strengths and weaknesses of actual NFL players play a huge role in the outcome of games.
 I played this game from 2011 to 2014, after which I thought I was too old to indulge myself in such things.
 Even before the coronavirus rolled over the world I was considering getting back to it.
 This game is NOTHING like fantasy football.
 As I have written before and firmly believe, fantasy football is well-named because it bears little or no resemblance to the real thing.